 Evelyn says in the movie that they take out all your organs during mummification including your heart.
 It is believed that the Egyptians left the heart in the body because it was the seat of intelligence and feelings.

-When Rick, Evelyn, Jonathon and the Americans come across Ardath Bey and the curator in the museum, Rick, Jonathon and the Americans draw their guns.
-When the camera switches to the curator greeting them, Jonathon's hands come into screen as he draws his gun a second time.
+When Rick, Evelyn, Jonathan, and the Americans come across Ardeth Bay and the curator in the museum, Rick, Jonathan, and the Americans draw their guns.
+When the camera switches to the curator greeting them, Jonathan's hands come into screen as he draws his gun a second time.

 When Jonathan goes to start the yellow car, the car is facing away from the direction that they need to go.
 Within a split second as everyone else is running to get in the car, the car has turned around in the opposite direction.
 There wasn't enough time to turn the car around between the time that he started the car until the time that everyone else got in.

 When the Egyptologist is running through the streets of Cairo, he is wearing the same outfit that he wore before in the film: a light colored suit, black vest, black patterned tie, gray scarf, and a fez.
 In the beginning of the film, his fez had a tassel, but when he runs, the tassel is gone.
 When the mummy kills the Egyptologist and the crowd is around the body, however, the Egyptologist's body has no scarf, tie, vest, or shoes; they are all surrounding the Egyptologist's corpse.
 The fez is still on his head and has a tassel on it.

 When Rick, Evie, Jonathan and the Warden are beginning their first exploration, Rick pulls a gun out of his left holster when Evie informs him of where they stand is the preparation room for "the after life".
 When they are in the hallway and hear the bugs around them, Rick is holding a gun in his left hand and the gun he had drawn before was back in the holster.